Communication

 Additionally, we will continue to do the following:

-• We will post a tzrif (bunk) photo for every tzrif by the end of the first day of each session (on our password-protected website photo galleries).
+• We will post a tzrif (bunk) photo for every tzrif by the end of the first day of each session (on our password-protected photo galleries).

 • Rabbi Gelb will send a Friday update email to the camp community.